Illegal Dumping Defense For Clients Throughout Texas

-In Texas, the Texas Water Code, the Texas Health and Safety Code and a variety of other complicated regulations dictate how solid waste, wastewater, liquid pollutants and other forms of waste may be disposed.
+The Texas Water Code, the Texas Health and Safety Code and a variety of other complicated regulations dictate how solid waste, wastewater, liquid pollutants and other forms of waste may be disposed in this state.
 The Texas Commission on Environmental Quality (TCEQ) and related agencies enforce these regulations and pursue illegal dumping charges and pollution claims against those who it believes are in violation of the law and have improperly disposed of waste products that are harmful to the environment.

 What Are The Consequences For Illegal Dumping?